aleen42/PersonalWiki/projectManagement/introduction/introduction.md

 ### 6. Q&A

-- Which of the following is a difference between projects and operations?
+- What is the difference between projects and operations?

 > answer: *Projects are temporary endeavors whereas an organization's operations are ongoing in nature.*

+- Which project management knowledge areas is an overarching function that affects and is affected by the different knowledge areas?

+> answer: *Project Integration Management*

 <a href="http://aleen42.github.io/" target="_blank" ><img src="./../../pic/tail.gif"></a>